opencord/voltha-docs/testing/certification.rst

 For an ONU it will be connected to one of the existing OLTs in the pod, according to space, technology and topology requirements.
-Once all the racking and wiring is complete the device will appear under the ONF network, accessible via VPN.
+Once all the racking and wiring is complete the device will appear under the LF BB network, accessible via VPN.

 Automated CI Jobs